2024-Arizona-Opportunity-Hack/GoogleDrivers-HeritageSquareFounda-HeritageSquareFoundationAIIntegrationChallenge/README.md

 - Backend: Flask, Python, Google OAuth 2.0
 - Database: Firebase
 - APIs: Google Drive, OpenAI

+## Stretch Goals/Scalability
 <!-- Add/modify as needed -->
+- Due to the short time frame we were not able to complete all of the goals as we wanted, but our basic layout allows for massive scalability
+- Stretch Goal 1: Implement AI into the prompt that allows you to ask for more abstract ideas with files, thus allowing more freedom and more suggestions to help you
+- Stretch Goal 2: Since we already read through the files we parse, we could use OpenAI to pick key words out of files, which can then be of use for problem statement 1, since the AI will have context clues about every file going into the conversation with the user

 ## Your next steps